 We typically sell our security solutions to distributors that sell to networking security focused resellers and to certain service providers and managed security service providers ("MSSPs"), who, in turn, sell to end-customers or use our products and services to provide hosted solutions to other enterprises.
-At times, we also sell directly to certain large enterprise customers, large service providers and major systems integrators.
+At times, we also sell directly to enterprise customers, service providers and systems integrators.
 In addition, we sell our software licenses and services via different cloud service provider platforms, both directly and through our channel partners.
 Our end-customers are located in over 100 countries and include small, medium and large enterprises and government organizations across a wide range of industries, including financial services, government, healthcare, manufacturing, retail, technology and telecommunications.
 An end-customer deployment may involve as few as one or as many as thousands of secure networking, unified SASE and security operations technology products, depending on the end-customer's size and security requirements.

-Our customers purchase our hardware products, software licenses and cloud-delivered solutions, as well as our FortiGuard and other security subscription and FortiCare technical support services.
+Our customers purchase our hardware products, software licenses and cloud-delivered solutions, including our FortiGuard security subscription, FortiCare technical support services, unified SASE and SecOps services.
 We generally invoice at the time of our sale for the total price of the products and services.
-Standard payment terms are generally no more than 60 days, though we may offer extended payment terms to certain distributors or related to certain transactions.
+Standard payment terms are generally no more than 60 days, though we may offer extended payment terms to certain distributors or certain transactions.